zoujiaqing/Signal-Server/README.md

 - Add a Docker folder here with all the Docker dependancies, and add nginx (and later registration-service)

   - Maybe add a part of quickstart that looks for flags, ex: `bash quickstart.sh redis-cluster nginx-certbot registration-service`

+  - The `signal-server.jar` along with `personal-config` could all be thrown into a `target`esque folder for easy reproducible builds (i.e.: build on one machine and have identical deployment in EC2 or elsewhere)

+- Remove `Useful Resources` and put READMEs into `docs` and `scripts`

 ### Running the server